FAQs

 Is hypnotherapy safe?

-Yes, hypnotherapy is generally considered safe when conducted by a trained and qualified professional.
-It is a collaborative process, and the client retains control throughout the session.
-It is not mind control, and individuals cannot be forced to do anything against their will.
+Yes, hypnotherapy is generally considered safe when performed by a trained and qualified professional.
+It is a collaborative process where the client remains in control at all times.
+Contrary to popular misconceptions, hypnotherapy is not mind control.
+Clients cannot be made to do anything against their will or values.
+The safety and effectiveness of hypnotherapy rely heavily on the skill and experience of the hypnotherapist, making it important to choose a reputable professional.

 How many sessions are usually required?

-The number of sessions varies depending on the individual and the nature of the issue being addressed.
-Some clients may experience positive changes after just a few sessions, while others may benefit from a more extended treatment plan.
+The number of hypnotherapy sessions required varies significantly based on the individual's needs and the complexity of the issue being addressed.
+Some clients may notice huge improvements after just one or two sessions, while others might need a more extended treatment plan, ranging from several weeks to months.
+During your initial consultation, your hypnotherapist will likely provide an estimate based on your specific situation and goals.

 Can anyone be hypnotised?